mfrueggvc/CMT-Migration/README.md

 ## Execute

-- Download the zip folder of the project and extract it ;
+- Clone the repository or Download the zip folder of the project and extract it ;
-- on the bash access the project folder: cd /home/username/Downloads/CMT-Migration-main. #use your username
+- Use the bash or terminal to access the project folder: cd /home/username/Downloads/CMT-Migration-main. #use your username
 - then execute :
 - ./run_project.sh ;

 # FINAL OUTPUTS
 - All final Outputs are generated into the folder /results.
 - What you want to look at is all the graphs, in /results/evaluation/Graphs you will find the plots showing :